MinayoMelanie/MinayoMelanie/README.md

 I am currently a Computer Science student in Jomo Kenyatta University.

-- 🎓 Taking online courses and tutorials to expand my skills.
+- 🎓 I'm also taking online courses and tutorials to expand my skills.
 - 🤝 Networking with experienced professionals for insights and mentorship.
 - 🌱 Experimenting with new tools and technologies to find my passion.